[free]workshop

 Originally trained as an herbalist, her work focuses on the science of lipid oils, infused oils and lipid-soluble plant compounds for skincare and formulating.
 Susan teaches students around world through the Lipid Oils Academy, where she bridges traditional plant knowledge with modern lipid science.

-Join Susan to explore the science of infused oils with a focus on violet leaf oil!
+Join Susan to explore the science of infused oils for skincare and formulating.

 >